-Vitamin D is important for regulating numerous functions in the body and preventing disease, but most people don’t get enough of it.
+Are you getting enough Vitamin D?
+Vitamin D is important for regulating many functions in the body and preventing disease, but most people don’t get enough of it.
 Typically referred to as the “sunshine vitamin,” this vitamin actually acts more like a hormone.
 Your body produces vitamin D when you skin is exposed to sunlight, and it interacts with enzymes in the body to promote many important processes, including calcium absorption and bone remodeling (which is the process in which new bone tissue is formed).
 Research shows that nearly every tissue type in the body has receptors for vitamin D, which means they all require vitamin D to function properly.

 How much vitamin D do you need?